 Across the UK, many thousands of practitioners work to protect and improve the health and well-being of communities and individuals and reduce inequities.
 They are responsible for some of the most important health and social gains in the UK.
 Their roles are multidisciplinary and they are responsible for individual and population level interventions including sensitive and deeply personal issues.

 Follow the link for our publication, Public health practitioners in the UK for further information.

 The standards for practitioner registration are set out in UKPHR Practitioner Standards 14 and these standards are conveniently summarised in our standards table.
 These standards were developed using the Public Health Skills and Knowledge Framework as the source document and also drawn from both the NHS Knowledge and Skills Framework and the National Occupational Standards for Public Health, and they are fully supported by the Faculty of Public Health.
-The standards are intended for individuals who are already working as public health professionals at Public Health Skills and Knowledge Framework level 5 or above.
+The standards are intended for individuals who are already working as public health professionals at Skills for Health Careers Framework index Level 5 or above.

 - East Midlands